cloudmaven/documentation/pages/aws/aws_hipaa.md

   - Third party apps such as Cloudberry are possible...
   - AWS CLI with scripts: Probably the most direct method
 - Compute scale test: Involves setting up some substantial processing power
-  - Implication is that the HCDS can intrinsically fire up EC2 instances as needed
+  - Implication is that the SCE can intrinsically fire up EC2 instances as needed
   - Launch **W** x 5 Dedicated instances, call these **Wi**
   - Assign S3 access role
   - Encrypted volumes
   - S/w pre-installed (e.g. genomics pipelines)
   - Update issue: Pipeline changes, etcetera;
 - **Wi** can be pre-populated with reference data: Sheena Todhunter operational scenario
-  - Assumes that a HCDS exists in perpetuity to perform some perfunctory pipeline processing
+  - Assumes that a SCE exists in perpetuity to perform some perfunctory pipeline processing
   - On **B**
     - Create SQS queue of objects in S3
     - Start a **Wi** for each message in queue...